redmer/azure-wakeup-db/README.md

   Kerberos or EntraID is not supported.

 - Environment variables:
-  - `WAKEUP_DSN`: Full DSN
+  - `WAKEUP_DSN`: Full DSN in any of the above syntaxes.
   - Or use the following specific options.
-They _will not_ be combined with DSN.
+They will **not** be combined with the DSN.
     - `WAKEUP_SERVER`: Database host
     - `WAKEUP_DATABASE`: Database name
     - `WAKEUP_PORT`: Database port (default: 1433)
     - `WAKEUP_INSTANCE`: SQL Server instance name (optional)
     - `WAKEUP_USER`: Database username
     - `WAKEUP_PASSWORD`: Database password

 [microsoft/go-mssqldb]: https://github.com/microsoft/go-mssqldb/blob/main/README.md#the-connection-string-can-be-specified-in-one-of-three-formats